 It is useful to distinguish between 'postmodernity' and 'postmodernism'.
 The first is a concept which describes our socio-economic, political and cultural condition.
 For example, we are living in increasingly post-industrial, service-oriented economies.
 In urban societies our day-to-day life is dominated by modern gadgets.
 We communicate with each other through mobile phones, e-mails, faxes, video-conferences and other such postmodern means.
 We access the wider world through internet.
 Our banking has become e-banking.
 We talk of global economy.
 Our modes of transport have become faster than they have ever been.
 We live in skyscrapers.
 Such conditions of living are often referred to as 'postmodernity'.
 Postmodernism, on the other hand, describes the broad aesthetic and intellectual projects in our society, on the plane of theory.
-Thus we refer to art which take pleasure in 'playing' with language for its own sake rather than with a moralistic or realistic purpose.
+Thus we refer to art which combats notions of art as self-expressions of the inner self, or to literary works which take pleasure in 'playing' with language for its own sake rather than with a moralistic or realistic purpose.
 We also refer to poststructuralist philosophy's claim that ideas which maintain that there are centres of truth which stand outside the logic of language are merely convenient or ideologically motivated illusions.
 All these might be referred to as postmodernism.